digitinok/weather-dashboard/README.md

 # Weather Dashboard

-a weather app
+A Weather App

 ## Description

-This project will present the user with a ...
+This project will present the user with a input field to search fro a city and display the current wether and a 5-day weather forcast.

 ### Repository